 Lift your right leg off the floor and take a giant step forward.
 Slowly lower your torso by bending your left knee toward the floor.
-Lower until your right knee forms a 90 degree angle and your knee is aligned with your ankle.
-Push yourself upward and return to to the starting position.
+Lower until your right knee forms a 90-degree angle and your knee is aligned with your ankle.
+Push yourself upward and return to the starting position.

 Form tips: If the ankle forms less than a 90-degree angle and your knee pushes past your toes, you've not stepped far enough; good form keeps your knee directly over the ankle If the ankle is over 90 degrees, you stepped too far and your knee is not aligned with your ankle.

 The reverse, or rear, lunge is very similar to the forward lunge and only differs in the direction of the step.
 As you do with the forward lunge, stand straight and contracting your core muscles.
 Lift your left foot off the floor and step backward.
 Bend your right knee to form a 90-degree angle between your thigh and calf, while lowering your left knee toward the floor.
 Push yourself upward with your thigh muscles and return back to the starting position.